ashrafmusalman/ashrafmusalman/README.md

 ## About

-DevOps Engineer based in Ahmedabad, India , I've focused on Kubernetes orchestration, event-driven architecture with Kafka and KEDA, Redis-based caching, and CI/CD automation — with an emphasis on production reliability, not just tooling familiarity.
+DevOps Engineer based in Ahmedabad, India.
+Focused on Kubernetes orchestration, event-driven architecture with Kafka and KEDA, Redis-based caching, and CI/CD automation — with an emphasis on production reliability, not just tooling familiarity.

 <br/>

-## 2025–2026 Focus
+## Focus Areas

 | Area | What I've worked on |
 |---|---|